 For those who have been fortunate enough to have seen and heard a spring tom at daybreak, there is nothing more exciting.
 One locating owl call is sometimes all it takes for the woods to explode into a cacophony of gobbles- each one seems to trigger another!
 As shooting light grows nearer, the birds only get louder.
 The hens fly down from their roosts in the tall red pines with such noise that it is sure to startle the first time hunter: but this is where the fun really begins.
 Now begins the chess game that is turkey hunting.
 A hunter needs both patience and skill to lure one of these sharp eyed birds within shotgun range.
 Using either a mouth (diaphragm) call, slate call, or a scratch box, the hunter must mimic the calls of the hen, usually in tandem with a hen decoy, to deceive the wily tom to come see what is going on.
 There is a certain magic when a hunter sees their first tom strut in front of them- a truly beautiful sight.

 Our area has the good fortune of being near perfect turkey habitat!
 Turkeys love to roost high in the red pine trees that are abundant throughout the area.
 The birds also look for one of the many clearings or fields in our area during their mating season.
 These are key areas to target when in search of a population of turkeys because of the roosting locations as well as the presence of buds, fruits, and nuts.
-Although the population of wild turkeys is climbing, they are an elusive creature that will often run you around the woods.
+Although the population of wild turkeys is climbing, they are an elusive creature that will often run you around the woods this turkey hunting season.